RPP Bond (Release Prior to Payment) — Canada Customs Bond

 The Working Capital Math

-A cash deposit requires you to post 100% of your highest monthly accounts receivable with the CBSA.
-A surety bond covers the same obligation at 50% of that amount, and you only pay a small annual premium rather than locking up the full sum.
+A cash deposit requires you to post 100% of the system-calculated amount with the CBSA.
+A written security agreement must correspond to at least 50% of that amount, and you pay provider pricing rather than posting the full amount in cash.

 Consider a mid-size importer with a peak monthly duty bill of $200,000: